 Clients contacts Mint by phone, email or online submission

-Junior underwriter reviews claim and discusses case with client and forwards to underwriters
+A junior underwriter reviews the claim and discusses the case with the client and forwards this to an underwriters

 3.Case Accepted & Underwritten

-Senior underwriter provides agreement in principle for legal team to review and complete
+Senior underwriter provides agreement in principle for a legal team to review and complete

 4.Legal completion and fund deposited